vvixi/Generative-Art/README.md

 # Generative-Art
-Experiments creating generative art in Processing and Python.
+Experiments creating generative art in Processing (Java) and Python.